By

 on about 50% of the cards in the market.

-2 Miles per dollar, no fee for the supplementary card and the whole
+2 Miles per dollar, no fee to add an authorized user and the whole host

 What is not so good about this